Jasonxe/PythonStudying/README.md

 # PythonStudying
-This repository is used to recorded my coders in studying Python.
+This repository is used to record my coders in studying Python.